Mystery Snail Care Guide: Tank Size, Tank Mates, Food, Breeding, etc.

 Pomacea canaliculata: Golden apple snail

-Aquarists may get confused among apple snails species Pomacea bridgesii, Pomacea diffusa, and Pomacea canaliculata, but they grow in different sizes.
+Aquarists may get confused among apple snail species Pomacea bridgesii, Pomacea diffusa, and Pomacea canaliculata, but they grow in different sizes.

 Pomacea bridgesii size: Width:40-50 mm and height 45-65 mm